-Over the last ten years we have witnessed all types of attacks against public administrations.
-One example, which took place between 2005 and 2006, involved Shalom Bilik, a computer systems maintenance contractor for Israel's Ministry of Social Security and Welfare.
+Another case was between 2005 and 2006, involved Shalom Bilik, a computer systems maintenance contractor for Israel's Ministry of Social Security and Welfare.
 Bilik accessed a database and stole information pertaining to nine million Israeli citizens.
 The information was later sold and the theft went undiscovered until 2012, when Bilik and five other people involved in the processing and sale of data were formally charged.